 Both species are observed in the vicinity of the spring outlets, although the epigean Barton Springs salamander is more likely to be found at and near submerged rock ledges and gravelly areas.
-After the COA completes the spring-run restoration as part of the Barton Springs Pool HCP (City of Austin, 2013), the re-aerated water of the spring run typically will have larger DO concentration than that of the water issuing from the outlets, especially during low-flow conditions.
+After the COA completes the spring-run restoration (part of the Eliza Springs Daylighting Project) described in as part of the Barton Springs Pool HCP (City of Austin, 2013), the reaerated water of the spring run typically will have larger DO concentration than that of the water issuing from the outlets, especially during low-flow conditions.
 This is important, in that some researchers (for example, Turner, 2007) have suggested the salamanders appear to be able to migrate locally to areas of less stress (higher flow, higher water velocity, larger DO concentration, more prey, fewer predators) in the Aquifer and in spring runs during periods of even moderate drought.
 No Critical Habitat has been designated by the Service for the Barton Springs salamander.

 In mid-2015, an individual salamander that has very similar if not identical morphology to the Barton Springs salamander was unexpectedly collected by endangered-species biologists from a 200-foot deep monitor well in the Aquifer at the offices of Zara Environmental LLC, more than nine miles from Barton Springs (Zara Environmental, 2015).
 This well is in the transition zone of the Aquifer, with the wellhead located in the confined zone but near its hydrologic boundary with the recharge zone.
-The individual organism has not yet been confirmed by genetic sequencing as Barton Springs salamander.
+While it is not currently known whether this individual is representative of a robust additional population or simply a migratory member of the population at Barton Springs, The individual organism has not yet been confirmed by genetic sequencing as Barton Springs salamander its occurrence is now considered to document the likely habitat of this Covered Species at location(s) remote from the Barton Springs complex.

-It is also noteworthy that salamanders identified as Barton Springs salamander had previously been collected at two other locations distant from the Barton Springs outlets and are also now included in the TPWD's Texas Natural Diversity Database (TPWD, 2015).
-The significance of these other occurrences, especially as it relates to the subsurface migration of these non-troglobite (living entirely within the dark zone of caves) species, perhaps facilitated by the better oxygenated interface at the water table, is currently unknown but deserves further investigation.
+Further, It is also noteworthy that individual salamanders identified as Barton Springs salamander haved now previously been documented collected at threetwo other Aquifer locations even more distant from the Barton Springs outlets (City of Austin, 2017a) and are also now included in the TPWD's Texas Natural Diversity Database (TPWD, 2015).
+One of these locations is Blowing Sink Cave, which has allowed entry into the Aquifer for salamander counting and far-field habitat characterization (see Section 3.2.2.2.1, Overview of Habitat Characteristics and Supported Populations).
+In addition to springs and seeps in the Aquifer, more recently individual salamanders identified as Barton Springs salamander have been documented at springs issuing from the Trinity Aquifer beyond the District boundaries (City of Austin, 2017a).

+The size and significance of the population(s) suggested by these other occurrences, especially as they relates to the evolutionary path and subsurface migration of these non-troglobite (living entirely within the dark zone of caves) species, perhaps facilitated by the better oxygenated interface at the water table, areis currently unknown andbut deserves further investigation.
+But after discussion with the Service, the District has been encouraged to consider these remote locations, even though very poorly characterized currently, as additional known habitat of the Barton Springs salamander in the District HCP, rather than to be addressed as a potential Changed Circumstance.